Peru High School Chapter of the

 SNHS is a prominent scientific organization that will engender a new group of young thinkers who will be the future of industry, research, and scientific exploration for America.

-Feel free to email us with any questions or comments:
+Feel free to email me with any questions or comments: